 1. The social sustainability of bio fuel

-Nevertheless, the Tortilla crisis as a tragedy, taking its place in the collective unconscious and warning us to learn from the mistakes we have made.
+Nevertheless, the Tortilla crisis has taken its place in the collective unconscious as a tragedy and urges us to learn from the mistakes we have made.

-In addition, the scenario that Biofuel also for overcoming hunger can make an important contribution.
+In addition, the scenario that is currently being considered more strongly Biofuel also for overcoming hunger can make an important contribution.
 And the next generation of bio-fuel made from substrates such as algae, waste and cellulose also stands for the recognition of the social sustainability of bio-fuel.

 2. The ecological sustainability of bio fuel

-We come to the second allegation against the sustainability of bio fuel: the lack of ecological sustainability.
-In the sustainability trio of the Enquete Commission of the German Bundestag that met in 1987 (& #8222; Prevention to protect the earth's atmosphere & #8220;) a reasonable balance of social, ecological and economic sustainability is recommended.
-Nature and environmental protection are therefore important, but not the only protected goods.
+We now come to the second allegation against the sustainability of bio fuel: the lack of ecological sustainability.
+In the sustainability triad of the Enquete Commission of the German Bundestag that met in 1987 ("Provision to protect the earth's atmosphere") a reasonable balance of social, ecological and economic sustainability is recommended.
+Nature and environmental protection are important, but not the only items to be protected.

-Back to bio-fuel criticism.
-Another setback for the bio-fuel industry was the shocking images that the increasingly industrialized palm oil production in Indonesia and partly in Malaysia brought with it.
+Back to the criticism of biofuels.
+Another setback for the bio-fuel industry was the shocking images that the increasingly industrialized palm oil production in Indonesia and sometimes in Malaysia brought with it.
 The rapid economic rise of both countries in Southeast Asia is close to that Cultivation of the most effective oil plant in the world bound.
 Jobs, education, infrastructure and many other pleasing achievements have been achieved in the wake of palm oil success.
 The states were accordingly not very careful when it came to protecting their valuable virgin forests.
 Only in passing should it be mentioned here fairly that Europe completely destroyed its primeval forests many decades ago.
-The reason for this was the focus on economic development and a higher standard of living.
+Here too, the reason was to focus on economic development and a higher standard of living.

 Back to Southeast Asia.
 The fact is that around 5 percent of palm oil is also used for the production of biodiesel.
 There was strong criticism of the esterified bio-fuel (biodiesel) and this subsequently became a symbol for the deforestation of rainforests.

 Here too, it is true that dealing with bio-fuel has a dark side.
-But biofuels are not the sole and least of all responsible for the destruction of valuable ecosystems.
+But biofuels are not alone, and certainly not the main, responsible for the destruction of valuable ecosystems.
 And one should take into account that this destructive side of the partial overexploitation of palm oil also has a very bright side, which is reflected in the economic development of Southeast Asia.
 That is why the palm oil conflict is primarily the consequence of a difficult need dilemma between ecological, social and economic sustainability.